washingtonsteven/stevenwa-sh/content/posts/2018-02-12-yelling-at-silicon.md

 ## Make it web-accessible

 In order to work, Google Assistant must be able to access our service over the web, where we will return what we want it to say as a JSON response.
-I use [Express][express] to set up a server to listen to queries from Google, and host on Heroku.
+I use [Express](https://expressjs.com) to set up a server to listen to queries from Google, and host on Heroku.

 ```javascript
 const app = express();